Skip to main content

 Get the Medical Certificate of Cause of Death (MCCD)

-A doctor must verify the death and issue the MCCD.
-If the death happened at home, call the GP surgery.
-If in hospital, the hospital will arrange this.
-If the death was sudden or unexplained, it may be referred to a coroner (or Procurator Fiscal in Scotland), which can delay the process.
+A doctor needs to confirm the death and issue the MCCD.
+If your loved one died at home, call their GP surgery.
+If they were in hospital, the hospital will arrange it for you.
+If the death was sudden or unexplained, it may be referred to a coroner (or the Procurator Fiscal in Scotland), which can take a little longer.

 Find the will

-Check at home, with their solicitor, their bank, or search the National Will Register (nationalwillregister.co.uk, costs around £30).
-The will may contain funeral wishes and names the executor.
-If you cannot find a will, do not panic.
-Many estates are dealt with under intestacy rules.
+Have a look at home, and ask their solicitor or their bank.
+You can also search the National Will Register (nationalwillregister.co.uk, around £30).
+A will often sets out funeral wishes and names the executor.
+If you cannot find one, please try not to worry.
+Many estates are dealt with under the intestacy rules.

 Tell close family and friends

-You do not have to do this alone.
-Ask someone to help you share the news.
-If appropriate, agree who will contact the person's workplace, neighbours, and wider circle.
-Consider whether you want to place a newspaper notice later.
+You do not have to do this on your own.
+Ask someone you trust to help you share the news.
+It can help to agree who will contact their workplace, their neighbours, and the wider circle.
+You can decide later whether you would like to place a notice in a newspaper.

 Contact a funeral director (if needed)

-If the death occurred at home and you would like the person to be moved, a funeral director can collect them at any time.
-You do not need to have chosen a funeral director for this step; most will provide the initial collection service.
-There is no rush to decide on funeral arrangements.
+If your loved one died at home and you would like them to be moved, a funeral director can collect them at any time of the day or night.
+You do not need to have chosen who will handle the funeral yet; most will carry out this first collection for you.
+There is no rush at all to decide on the arrangements.

 Register the death (within 5 days)